hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 ### Exit Criteria

-- Every row marked Supported in the operator matrix has compiler lowering and an end-to-end test.
+- Every Phase 4 operator instance in the selected full-size YOLO and MobileNet artifacts has compiler lowering plus a focused test.
+Nearby unvalidated variants stop with an actionable diagnostic.
-- Every Partial row has a documented path or diagnostic; there is no silent incorrect result.
+- No operator is advertised from primitive availability alone, and there is no silent fallback for unvalidated TFLite variants.
 - No new generic tensor loop is added to firmware when a Spatz or iDMA path already exists.
+- Full-graph operator inventories contain no unexpected host/CPU fallback, and Micro-MobileNet/Micro-YOLO regressions remain byte-exact.

 ## Phase 5 - DMA Overlap, Performance Model, and YOLO Patterns

 ### Objective

-Move from a correctness schedule to an optimized schedule and cover the existing YOLO model flow.
+Move from a correctness schedule to an optimized schedule and cover the selected full-size YOLO flow.
+Micro-YOLO remains the fast native performance baseline, not the feature target.

 ### Work Items